A Dog's Show: Theme Music

 The theme music was an instrumental version of the Statler Brothers song Flowers on the Wall.

-In Popular Culture
+In popular culture

 In Drive By, the seventh episode of the HBO comedy series Flight of the Conchords, A Dog's Show is the first show on the tape of New Zealand television programmes that Murray received from his mother.
 Bret McKenzie has stated that he is a fan.